H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Enumeration/Valid Credentials/Password in AD User Comment.md

 # Password in AD User comment

-### There are times that we may find sensitive data in user descripions within an AD environment
+### There are times that we may find sensitive data in user descriptions within an AD environment

     crackmapexec ldap domain.lab -u 'username' -p 'password' -M user-desc